Opening Attractions

 Written in Water, 2018

-In addition to the distinction of being the opening company of the 2018 season in the Doris Duke Theatre, it was Ragamala’s first appearance at Jacob’s Pillow.
+In addition to the distinction of being the opening company of the 2018 season in the Doris Duke Theatre, this was Ragamala’s first appearance at Jacob’s Pillow.
 The Minneapolis-based company presented a work inspired by a 2nd century Indian board game—the precursor to today’s Chutes & Ladders.

 Next: